LankeyBoard/RulesGraph/generatedRules.md

 ruleType: RULE\
 Tests are how you determine the outcome of uncertain events, can you smash open a door (Mettle), talk a guard into looking the other way (Heart), dodging a tomato hurled at your head (Agility).
-First the success and failure points of the test are set by the GM (Game Master) and the general outcome of success and failure are announced if it is reasonable for the player characters to know.
-Then players can decide if they want to attempt the test.
-The player then rolls 1d20 and adds their stat bonus to the result.
-If the result is at least equal to the success point, they pass the test and have a beneficial outcome.
-If the result is greater than or equal to the failure point but worse than the success, then the result is mixed.
-The GM can offer success with a cost or mixed success.
-If the results are less than the failure point, the result is a failure.
-In general the failure point is five less than the success point.
+First the Success and Failure points of the test are set by the GM (Game Master) and the general outcome of success and failure are announced if it is reasonable for the player characters to know them.
+The player then rolls 1d20 and adds any relevant bonuses to the result.
+If the result is at least equal to the Success point, they pass the test and have a beneficial outcome.
+If the result is greater than or equal to the Failure point but worse than the Success, then the result is Mixed.
+The GM can offer Success with a Cost or Mixed Success on a Mixed result.
+If the results are less than the Failure point, the result is a failure.
+In general the Failure point is five less than the Success point.

 ## Success

 slug: SUCCESS

 ruleType: RULE\
 Success on a test doesn't always mean getting exactly what you want, but it does mean a favorable outcome for you.
-You roll at least the difficulty for the test.\
+To achieve Success, you have to roll at least the Success point for the Test.\
 Eg: You are talking to the innkeeper negotiating for a room.
-The GM calls for a heart test and tells you success needs a 15, and you'll get a good discount.
+The GM calls for a Heart Test and tells you that you'll succeed on a 15, earning your party a good discount.
 Failure is a 5 and you get no discount and an undesirable room.
-You roll a 13 and add +2 for your heart to get a total of 15, which means you succeed.
+You roll a 13 and add +2 for your Heart to get a total of 15, which means you succeed.
 You manage to negotiate a 20% discount!

 ## Success With a Cost

 slug: SUCCESS-WITH-COST

 ruleType: RULE\
-Success with a cost is when the GM offers a consequence and the player chooses if they want to accept the consequences or fail the test.\
+Success with a Cost is one possible Mixed Result where the GM offers a consequence and the player chooses if they want to accept the consequences or fail the test.\
 Eg: You try and scale a difficult cliff, you roll a mixed result.
 The GM may offer that you try and fall the first time, taking 1d6 damage but make it up on the second try or you fail and realize it would be too risky to climb and can't make it up.

 ## Mixed Success